 If a solicitor fails to disclose any information related to criminal, administrative, or other actions against the solicitor, its officers, directors, trustees, employees, or agents, its registration will be automatically suspended until the solicitor submits the required information to the Department.
-The Department will also have the authority to deny or revoke a solicitor's registration if the solicitor or any of its officers, directors, trustees, or agents has had the right to solicit contributions revoked in any state, has entered into an agreement with any state to cease soliciting contributions within that state, or has been ordered by any court or agency to cease soliciting contributions.
+The Department will also have the authority to deny or revoke a solicitor's registration if the solicitor or any of its officers, directors, trustees, or agents has had the right to solicit contributions revoked in any state or has been ordered by any court or agency to cease soliciting contributions.